Credit by Examination and Prior Learning Assessment Credit for Life Experience

 Prior Learning Assessment for Life Experience

-City Vision College will accept up to 30 hours of transfer credit for learning life experience as a prior learning assessment.
+City Vision University will accept up to 30 hours of transfer credit for learning life experience as a prior learning assessment.
 This may be used for students that have:

 - Received non-accredited training where they can demonstrate that they have achieved the learning outcomes and developed the same level of expertise and comparable to a similar accredited course.